esl-epfl/x-heep/README.md

 By doing so, you inherit an IP capable of booting RTOS (such as `freeRTOS`) with the whole FW stack, including `HAL` drivers and `SDK`, and you can focus on building your special HW supported by the microcontroller.

-`X-HEEP` supports simulation with Verilator, Questasim, etc. Morever, FW can be built and linked by using `CMake`.
+`X-HEEP` supports simulation with Verilator, Questasim, etc. Morever, FW can be built and linked by using `CMake` either with gcc or with clang.
 It can be implemented on FPGA, and it supports implementation in Silicon, which is its main (but not only) target.
 See below for more details.

 The block diagram below shows the `X-HEEP` MCU